At St Bernard’s we are committed to ensuring the safety of our students.

 Jane Hawke, Deputy SENDCo

-Designated Safeguarding and Child Protection Governor:
+Designated Safeguarding and Child Protection Governors:

 A safeguarding concern is any issue which places a child at risk, including risk to self.

 Particular urgency applies if the students is a Looked After child, a poor school attender, a Child In Need, or a child subject to a Child Protection Plan.

 The purpose of St Bernard’s Catholic High School’s safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm and that we maintain a culture of vigilance in safeguarding our students.

 - Protect children and young people at our school from maltreatment;

 - Prevent impairment of our children’s and young people’s health or development;

 - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care;